Wednesday, September 27, 2006

 Both Parties Sensing Tighter House Races describes the respective chances of each party, and the effects of events like falling gas prices and efforts to focus the campaign on terrorism.
 There is no discussion of differences between the parties, just a prognostication of their prospects.

-In a Pivotal Year, GOP Plans to Get Personal: Millions to Go to Digging Up Dirt on Democrats which describes unadulterated strategy, without any disturbing details about things that matter:
+And this: In a Pivotal Year, GOP Plans to Get Personal: Millions to Go to Digging Up Dirt on Democrats which describes unadulterated strategy, without any disturbing details about things that matter:

 "Republicans are planning to spend the vast majority of their sizable financial war chest over the final 60 days of the campaign attacking Democratic House and Senate candidates over personal issues and local controversies, GOP officials said.